Yuval-Roth/C_Sharp_AVL_TreeMap/README.md

 # C_Sharp_AVLTree
 A complete implementation of a generic AVLTree&lt;Key,Data> where Key implements IComparable

-This was a small personal project when i took data structures class.
+This was a small personal project that i did during data structures class.

 The recursive version is the original version of the tree.
 The iterative version differs mostly in the Add() and search() which were turned into iterative methods.